Skip to main content

 Does Ozempic replace insulin?

-Ozempic and insulin are both injectable diabetes drugs however Ozempic does not replace insulin in those with diabetes whose pancreas does not produce insulin.
-Also, insulin may be used to treat either Type 1 or Type 2 diabetes, but Ozempic should only be used by persons with Type 2 diabetes.
-Ozempic is designed to respond after a meal when blood glucose levels rise, helping the body to release its own natural insulin.
-In this way, Ozempic works with the body’s ability to lower blood sugar and, as a result, can help lower a person’s A1c.
+Ozempic and insulin are both injectable diabetes drugs.
+However, Ozempic does not replace insulin for people whose pancreas does not produce insulin, such as in Type 1 diabetes.
+While insulin may be used to treat either Type 1 or Type 2 diabetes, Ozempic should only be used by persons with Type 2 diabetes.
+Ozempic is designed to respond to the rise in glucose that happens after meals.
+Ozempic works with the body’s own ability to lower blood sugar and, as a result, can help lower a person’s A1c.

-Neither Ozempic or insulin are necessarily better treatments compared to one another.
 The best treatment depends on the specific needs of the person with Type 2 diabetes.
-In head-to-head studies comparing the addition of either an insulin or a GLP-1 agonist to people with Type 2 diabetes already taking an oral diabetes drug, it was concluded that slightly better blood glucose control was seen with the addition of a GLP-1 agonist as compared to the addition of insulin treatment, with added benefits regarding weight loss, fewer hypoglycemia events, and improved blood pressure readings.
+In head-to-head studies comparing the addition of insulin or semaglutide to an oral diabetes drug, better glucose control was seen with the semaglutide.
+The added benefits of semaglutide included more weight loss and less hypoglycemia.

 Can you take Ozempic and insulin together?

-Ozempic and an insulin product may be used together if your healthcare provider determines that would be the best treatment regimen for your specific needs.
-Always seek medical advice from your healthcare provider to find out about possible drug interactions with prescription drugs and or supplements that you are taking.
-If prescribed together, the following are important considerations:
+Ozempic and insulin may be used together if that is the best treatment regimen for your specific needs.
+Always seek medical advice from your healthcare provider to find out about possible drug interactions with prescription drugs, supplements, or over-the-counter medications.
+If Ozempic and insulin are prescribed together:

 • Ozempic and insulin should not be mixed in the same syringe prior to injection.